vmelan/DRLND-udacity/p2_continuous_control/README.md

 - Windows : [link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86_64.zip)

 ## Running
-Run the cells in the notebook `Navigation.ipynb` to train an agent that solves our required task of moving the double-jointed arm.
+Run the cells in the notebook `Continuous_Control.ipynb` to train an agent that solves our required task of moving the double-jointed arm.